-We have become comfortable with filling our cabinets with crackers, chips, and cookies, and believing the lies that label our food, for instance “made with whole grain”, and “No high fructose corn syrup” makes these a healthy choice, while if truly labeled would say things like “made with cancer-causing glyphosate”, or “has hidden forms of MSG that can cause severe headaches and ADHD.
+We have become comfortable with filling our cabinets with crackers, chips, and cookies, and believing the lies that label our food.
+Some examples of this are, “made with whole grain”, and “No high fructose corn syrup.”
+We think these marketing ploys make it a healthy choice, while if truly labeled would say things like “made with cancer-causing glyphosate”, or “has hidden forms of MSG that can cause severe headaches and ADHD.
 Or they might say “contains artificial dyes that could cause tantrums and tumors”, or “contains artificial sweetener that can cause cancer and nerve damage.”
-Bottom line when we get sick most of us may not think it could be something that needs to change in our diet, but instead a pill we need to take to band-aid the problem, and that “band-aid” comes with a whole list of possible side effects to replace the previous symptoms with.
+Bottom line when we get sick most of us may not think it could be something that needs to change in our diet, but instead a pill we need to take to band-aid the problem.
+Sadly, that “band-aid” comes with a whole list of possible side effects to replace the previous symptoms with.

 How healthy are probiotics?

 The lack of good bacteria in our guts is causing lists of problems that most people don’t know to connect with a lack of probiotics.
 If you’re not taking a good quality probiotic or eating fermented foods, you should start today!
 Check out just some of the effects:

 - Digestive issues like gas, constipation, diarrhea, IBS, Crohn’s, etc.

 - Skin conditions like acne, eczema, and other skin conditions